sparsetech/pine/README.md

 MetaWeb has two rendering methods:

 - HTML: ``toHtml`` is defined on every state node and will return a snapshot of the state as a string
-- DOM: ``toDom`` is defined only for Scala.js; it uses mutation observers to detect changes in nodes
+- DOM: ``toDom`` is only available in Scala.js; it renders a node in the browser DOM

 HTML code is parsed during compile-time and then translated to an immutable or stateful tree.
 This reduces any runtime overhead.
 HTML can be specified inline or loaded from external files.